mduez/mduez.github.io/docs/Explorations/Tachyons.md

 - [Further reading](#further-reading)

-## Preliminaries on the Klein-Gordon equation](#preliminaries-on-the-klein-gordon-equation
+## Preliminaries on the Klein-Gordon equation

 Suppose there is a scalar field *w(* ***x*** *)* (where ***x*** is shorthand for the spacetime coordinates *t,x,y,z*) with potential